-14. Considerate handling and herding
+14. Handling and herding

-- 14.1 The site shall ensure that goats are handled humanely, such that they do not experience physical or emotional abuse. - This means that the following are prohibited: kicking, striking, tripping, slamming gates onto, throwing or dropping, dragging or lifting by their coat, tail, horns, ears, head, neck or back legs. - It also means that goats must not be chased or struck using whips, sticks, stones, or electric devices. - 14.2 The site shall ensure that kids, pregnant females, and injured, lame or sick animals are handled with additional care. - 14.3 The site shall only interact with goats in ways that build trust and promote calmness, confidence and compliant responsiveness within the herd. - This means that goats should respond to the site's workers calmly, confidently and with compliance. - 14.4 The site shall only tether goats and/or confine them to crates for justified timebound reasons. - The only acceptable justifications refer to the welfare of the goat and/or to meet other requirements of this Standard.
-Transport is also justified, so long as it meets the other requirements of this Standard. - 14.5 The site shall keep goats in stable groups of familiar conspecifics, with opportunities for bonding and other affiliative interactions. - 14.6 The site shall not separate breeding bucks from other goats outside of the breeding season. - 14.7 The site shall not keep goats in isolation except for justified timebound reasons.

-The only acceptable justifications refer to the welfare of the goat and/or to meet other requirements of this Standard.
-Transport is also justified, so long as it meets the other requirements of this Standard.

-- 14.8 The site shall give goats an opportunity to rest during the middle of the day that is at least two hours long. - The middle of the day is when the sun reaches its highest point in the sky. - 14.9 The site shall not use electronic prods, electro-immobilisers and similar electronic devices. - 14.10 The site shall not practice hot-iron branding. - 14.11 The site shall promptly remove goat carcasses from the sight range of other goats. - The site should be able to demonstrate a plan or indicate a designated space for disposing of carcasses.
+- 14.1 The site shall ensure that fibre-producing animals are handled humanely, such that they do not experience physical or emotional abuse. - This means that the following are prohibited: kicking, striking, tripping, slamming gates onto, throwing or dropping, dragging or lifting by their coat, tail, horns, ears, head, neck or back legs. - It also means that fibre-producing animals must not be chased or struck using whips, sticks, stones, or electric devices. - This means the site shall only interact with fibre-producing animals in ways that build trust and promote calmness, confidence and compliant responsiveness within the herd. - This means that the fibre-producing animals should respond to the site's workers calmly, confidently and with compliance. - The site shall ensure that young, pregnant females, and injured, lame or sick fibre-producing animals, are handled with additional care. - 14.3 The site shall only tether fibre-producing animals and/or confine them to crates for justified timebound reasons. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard. - 14.4 The site shall keep fibre-producing animals in stable groups of familiar conspecifics, with opportunities for bonding and other affiliative interactions. - 14.5 The site shall not separate breeding males from conspecifics outside of the breeding season. - 14.6 The site shall not keep fibre-producing animals in isolation except for justified timebound reasons. - The only acceptable justifications refer to the welfare of the animal and/or to meet other requirements of this Standard.
+Transport is also justified, so long as it meets the other requirements of this Standard. - 14.7 The site shall give fibre-producing animals an appropriate opportunity to rest during the middle of the day. - The middle of the day is when the sun reaches its highest point in the sky. - For cashmere goats, appropriate rest means at least 2 hours long. - 14.8 The site shall not use electronic prods, electro-immobilisers and similar electronic devices. - 14.9 The site shall not practise hot-iron branding. - 14.10 The site shall promptly remove animal carcasses from the sight range of their conspecifics. - The site should be able to demonstrate a plan or indicate a designated space for disposing of carcasses.